anjasreereddy/resume-portfolio-cover-letter-generator/README.md

 The main objective of this project is:
 To help students quickly create job-ready documents
 To automate formatting using rule-based logic
-To demonstrate practical web application development using python and flask.
+To demonstrate practical web application development using Python and Flask.
 This project was developed as part of an internship academic submission.
 🏗️ Project Structure
 Copy code